grafana/grafana-app-sdk/docs/tutorials/issue-tracker/05-local-deployment.md

 <!-- TODO: should this be part of the `make local/up` command? -->

+> [!NOTE]
+> If you still see a warning icon next to your grafana deployment and it restarts with the error `failed to create aggregator server: missing filename for serving cert`,
+> you will want to follow the steps in [this issue](https://github.com/grafana/grafana-app-sdk/issues/826#issuecomment-2956357790) to update your `local/config.yaml`.

 OK, now grafana is all green on the dashboard, so let's take a look at the operator.
 If we click on the `issue-tracker-project` tile to learn more about the error, it shows us the event:
 ```